lspm-pkg/petaclient/UsageGuide.md

 # Peta Project - Client & Server Setup

-Unlimited Discord-backed storage, up to 990 PB, using PetaServer and PetaClient.
+Unlimited Discord-backed storage, up to 1.7 PB, using PetaServer and PetaClient.

 This document assumes:
 - Linux (Debian/Ubuntu-style)
 - Root access
-- You know how to not brick your box
+- You know how to not brick your machine

 ---